-Aung San Suu Kyi: No ethnic cleansing of Myanmar Muslim minority - BBC News
+Suu Kyi denies Rohingya ethnic cleansing

 Aung San Suu Kyi: No ethnic cleansing of Myanmar Muslim minority

-Aung San Suu Kyi has denied there is ethnic cleansing of the Muslim minority in Myanmar - despite widespread reports of abuses.
+Aung San Suu Kyi has denied there is ethnic cleansing of the Rohingya Muslim minority in Myanmar, despite widespread reports of abuses.

-In an exclusive interview with the BBC, the Nobel peace prize winner acknowledged problems in Rakhine state, where the Rohingya people live.
+In an exclusive interview with the BBC, the Nobel peace prize winner acknowledged problems in Rakhine state, where most Rohingya people live.

 But she said ethnic cleansing was "too strong" a term to use.